 Academic Assistance Services

 - CHS offers free after school tutoring/homework help Monday, Wednesday and Thursday, from 3:15 p.m. - 4:30 p.m. in the school library.
-Math is offered on Wednesdays and Thursdays and Science on Thursdays.
-For information regarding transportation, call 231.933.3570.
+This is for all students and subjects and levels.

 - Tutor List - A list of tutors is compiled for you as a courtesy service of TCAPS.
 Certified teachers included on this list have indicated an interest in tutoring and have been reviewed by the TCAPS human resources staff.
 We recommend that you interview tutors to determine if they fit your needs and to make individual arrangements directly with the tutor.